Table of Contents

 The four business organizations in the private sector are sole proprietorships, partnerships, private limited companies, and public limited companies.
 They also have different advantages and disadvantages.

-Businesses in the private sector operate in a variety of different industries.
-But, they share something in common, namely profit-oriented.
-They make profit and money by selling goods and services to satisfy consumers.
+Business organizations in the private sector operate in various industries.
+But they share something in common: They are profit-oriented.
+They make a profit and money by selling goods and services to satisfy consumers.

 The private sector contributes greatly to the economy.
 By providing goods and services, businesses create jobs for households.
 Thus, an increase in their output contributes to more jobs and income.

-Then, businesses in the private sector also have a variety of operating scales.
+Then, business organizations in the private sector also have a variety of operating scales.
 They range in size from small businesses targeting a local market and few employees to giant multinational corporations with millions of dollars in revenue and recruiting many employees.

 The areas of operation in the private sector are also diverse.
 Some businesses operate in the primary sector and produce agricultural and mining commodities.
 Others operate in the secondary sector and process inputs from the primary sector into various products such as food, beverages, clothing, and automotive.
 Then, there are also businesses in the tertiary and quaternary sectors, which provide services such as finance, information technology, trade, tourism, and hotels.

 The private sector is profit-driven.
 Businesses produce goods and services for sale.
-They create value by processing inputs into higher value outputs.
-Then they sell it at a higher price to make a profit.
+They create value by processing inputs into higher-value outputs.
+Then, they sell them at a higher price to make a profit.

-Different from the public sector, businesses in the private sector face competition.
+Different from the public sector, business organizations in the private sector face competition.
 They try to outperform each other to satisfy consumers.
 It then forces them to be more efficient and productive to be competitive.

-There are various types of business ownership in the private sector.
+There are various types of business organizations in the private sector.
 The four most common are:

 - Sole proprietorship